Demoscene: Parties

 A demoparty is an event where demosceners and other computer enthusiasts gather to take part in competitions, nicknamed compos, where they present demos (short audio-visual presentations of computer art) and other works such as digital art and music.
 A typical demoparty is a non-stop event spanning a weekend, providing the visitors a lot of time to socialize.
 The competing works, at least those in the most important competitions, are usually shown at night, using a video projector and loudspeakers.

 The most important competition is usually the demo compo.
+The Assembly is the biggest demoscene party.
+The Gathering became more of a players' party, the world's largest computerparty.

 Concept

 The visitors of a demoparty often bring their own computers to compete and show their works.
 To this end, most parties provide a large hall with tables, electricity and usually a local area network connected to the Internet.
 In this respect, many demoparties resemble LAN parties, and many of the largest events also gather gamers and other computer enthusiasts in addition to demosceners.
 A major difference between a real demoparty and a LAN party is that demosceners typically spend more time socializing (often outside the actual party hall) than in front of their computers.